theBowja/genshin-db/readme.md

 # genshin-db

-### information is from the fandom and various other sources
+### Information is from the fandom and various other sources.
+JSON database with robust searching.

 ------------------------------------